 Schlaht is a graduate of Colorado State University and holds a Bachelor of Science in electrical engineering.
 He later completed post graduate coursework at UCLA and UCSD.

-Steve Simske is an HP Fellow and director and chief technologist for the Content Solutions portfolio at HP Labs.
-At Hewlett-Packard, he sets the standards for technical excellence and drives the direction of technology in the field of security printing and imaging.
+Steve Simske was, until the end of 2017, an HP Fellow and a Research Director in HP Labs.
+At Hewlett-Packard, he set the standards for technical excellence and drove the direction of technology in the field of security printing and imaging.

 Earlier at HP Labs, Simske worked on medical signal processing for portable medicine, including novel means of reducing biological noise in electrocardiograms (ECGs).
 Prior to his work in HP Labs, he worked on image processing, image analysis, and document-understanding technologies.
 Developing these technologies helped hone the toolset for architecting massive intelligent systems—now known as meta-algorithmics—and led Simske to write the book, “Meta-Algorithmics” (Wiley & Sons) in 2013.

 With roughly 80 U.S. Patents and more than 300 peer-reviewed publications, Simske has designed and developed animal life support hardware, performed experiments on a dozen US Space Shuttle missions, written the first optimal reconstruction system for impedance tomography, and co-invented “lifetime” orthopedic implants.